barlas/frontend-web-fundamentals/README.md

       * Mounting: Both components have a mount function that attaches their content to the DOM.
 For the child, it's creating and appending a paragraph element.
       * Updating: The update method in ChildComponent takes new props and updates its DOM elements if necessary.
 This mimics Svelte's reactivity system, where changes in props trigger updates.
       * Destruction: Both components include a destroy method for cleanup, removing event listeners, or detaching from the DOM.
+    * Svelte Compiler and AST
+      * Svelte is a compiler that converts Svelte components (written in a mix of HTML, CSS, and JavaScript) into highly efficient imperative code that updates the DOM when the state of the application changes.
+The Svelte compiler uses an AST to understand the structure of a Svelte component.
+      * Parsing: The Svelte compiler parses the source code of a component into an AST, which represents the component's structure in a hierarchical, tree-like form.
+This includes HTML structure, script tags, style tags, and template logic.
+      * Transformation: The AST allows the Svelte compiler to perform optimizations and transformations on the source code.
+It can statically analyze the code, identify reactive statements, and optimize bindings and event listeners.
+      * Code Generation: Finally, based on the transformed AST, the Svelte compiler generates optimized JavaScript code.
+This code is what gets executed in the browser, creating a fast and efficient web application.
   * React vs Svelte
     * Performance and Efficiency
       * React: Utilizes a virtual DOM to optimize rendering by diffing against the previous state, which can improve performance for dynamic, high-traffic applications.
 However, this layer of abstraction may introduce overhead in terms of both performance and bundle size, which could be significant for an in-car system that demands high efficiency and responsiveness.